 MCP servers have no security layer.
-An agent can read your .env, exfiltrate API keys, and there's no authentication, no audit trail, and no one knows it happened.
-MCP-Guard fixes this.
+An agent can read your .env, exfiltrate API keys, and there's no authentication, no audit trail, and no one knows it happened. m0lz.03 fixes this.

 The problem